awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/gg-cli-deployment.md

 None

 **Output**
-The following is an example of the output produced when you run this command\.
+The following example shows the output produced when you run this command\.
 Depending on the status of your deployment, the output shows one of the following status values: `IN_PROGRESS`, `SUCCEEDED`, or `FAILED`\.

 ```
 $ greengrass-cli deployment list